 Special message from Jonathan Grubbs:

-This site launched in January of 2010 as a result of my spiritual journey over the previous six years since the Lord called me out of the legacy church, where I had been serving as the youth pastor for over five years.
+This site launched as a result of my spiritual journey over the years since the Lord called me out of the legacy church, where I had been serving as the youth pastor for over five years.
 The Lord has been teaching me about what it means to “be the church” outside of the walls of the traditional church.
 Just like “organic food” is all natural food free from man made additives and preservatives, “organic church” is church without all the man made additives and preservatives.

 In our movement we define Church as “the presence of Jesus among His people called out as a spiritual family to pursue His mission on this planet.”
-At it’s simplest form organic church is members of the Body of Christ living out the following commandments of Christ daily:
+At it’s simplest form organic Church is followers of Jesus living out the following commandments of Jesus together daily:

 “Go therefore and make disciples of all nations, baptizing them in the name of the Father, the Son and the Holy Spirit, teaching them to observe all that I have commanded you”